-As of December 31, 2023, we had two equity compensation plans under which our common shares had been authorized for issuance to our officers, directors, employees, and non-employee consultants: our 10% Rolling Stock Option Plan, as amended and restated (the "2011 Plan"), and our 2022 Equity Incentive Plan (the "2022 Plan"), which was approved by our Board on June 22, 2022 and adopted by our shareholders on August 23, 2022.
+As of December 31, 2024, we had two equity compensation plans under which our common shares had been authorized for issuance to our officers, directors, employees, and non-employee consultants: our 10% Rolling Stock Option Plan, as amended and restated (the "2011 Plan"), and our 2022 Equity Incentive Plan (the "2022 Plan"), which was approved by our Board on June 22, 2022 and adopted by our shareholders on August 23, 2022.
+Stock options are no longer available for grant by the Company under the 2011 Plan.

-The following table sets out those securities of the Company which have been authorized for issuance under each equity compensation plan at December 31, 2023:
+The following table sets out those securities of the Company which have been authorized for issuance under each equity compensation plan at December 31, 2024: